rdeioris/CompushadyUnreal/Docs/Tutorials/PointCloud.md

 ## Step2: moving to quads

+Based on the PointCloud density or the need to implement special features (like the size of each point) you may want to use billboarded quads instead of points.

+The logic will be slightly different: this time we are rendering multiple instances with each one being composed by 6 vertices (the two triangles of the quad).

+In addition to this each vertex will be aligned for facing the camera.

+Given that we are using triangles, we can optimize teh rendering pipeline by cutting (culling) out non-front facing triangles (CullMode to Clockwise as having the x-inverted has implicitely changed the triangles winding).

 ## Optional Step 3: storing the shaders in a file

 ## Optional Step 4: using GLSL